doctorfree/MusicPlayerPlus/README.md

 ## Installation

-MusicPlayerPlus v1.0.0 and later can be installed on Linux systems using either the Debian packaging format or the Red Hat Package Manager (RPM).
+MusicPlayerPlus v2.0.1 and later can be installed on Linux systems using the Arch packaging format, the Debian packaging format, or the Red Hat Package Manager (RPM).

 ### Supported platforms

 MusicPlayerPlus has been tested successfully on the following platforms:

+- **Arch Linux 2022.07.01**
+    - `MusicPlayerPlus_<version>-<release>-x86_64.pkg.tar.zst`
 - **Ubuntu Linux 20.04**
     - `MusicPlayerPlus_<version>-<release>.amd64.deb`
 - **Fedora Linux 35**